EclecticGriffin/notsciibot/README.md

 exist they could be used a base point.
 In general though, we can tell when a network is succeeding in a task, but not how to get it to succeed.
-Framed this way, the task is a search through potential action / policy space in order to find something to maximize expected reward.
+Framed this way, the task is a search through potential action / policy space in order to find a maximally effective policy.

 RL is frequently applied to games (chess, go, Atari, ect.) not because this is the only application of these techniques---if anything